DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 ## F6a.
 Ezmerelda’s Wagon
 <span class="citation"><em>This scene takes place in Chapter 11: Area V1.</em></span>

 Ezmerelda’s wagon is largely as described in <span class="citation">V1.
 Ezmerelda's Magic Wagon (p.
 168)</span>.
+However, the door is locked with a padlock, and can be opened with a successful DC 20 Dexterity (Thieves' Tools) check or a successful DC 20 Strength check.
-However, rather than a single wooden sign, a trio of wooden signs has been arranged vertically in a haphazard diagonal across the back door.

-The signs read, in order: “Keep out!”, “Home &amp; Property of Ezmerelda d’Avenir,” and “Trespassers will be immediately incinerated.”
+In addition, rather than a single wooden sign, a trio of wooden signs has been arranged vertically in a haphazard diagonal across the back door.
+The signs read, in order: “Keep out!”, “Home & Property of Ezmerelda d’Avenir,” and “Trespassers will be immediately incinerated.”
 Beneath the warning on the third sign, someone has drawn a small frowning face with crossed-out eyes, surrounded by a stylized flame.

 A player who approaches the wagon detects a faint scent of sulfur, and notices that the grass around it appears to have been tramped down by many feet.
 A player who makes a successful DC 14 Wisdom (Survival) check learns that the tracks were left by a pack of wolves the previous night, which evidently inspected the wagon before leaving it alone.
 (If he is with the players, Szoldar points this out after a brief investigation, and advises them against interfering with the wagon.)
 The player also learns that the wagon has been parked here for no more than forty-eight hours.